 Now, as the president and chief executive officer at Adventist Medical Center, I have the privilege of leading an exceptional team delivering high-quality, whole-person care with an emphasis on improving health and providing hope.
 I look forward to supporting this team as we expand the impact of our mission to the people we serve each day and work collaboratively to lead the transformation of health in Oregon.

 My passion is to continue helping people find restored health, wholeness, and hope in a setting and culture that demonstrates the healing ministry of Jesus Christ.

 Walla Walla University provided the setting for me to find my life partner and spouse.
 Marrying my best friend, raising two wonderful children—Jessica Russell Lee ’08 married Andrew Lee ’06, and Kevin Russell ’10 married Jennika Hanson Russell ’12—and now enjoying our three grandchildren.
 These are truly the best things in life.

 Success, for me, can be defined as the integration of my love of family, my relationship with God, and a job in which my personal faith and values fit with the mission and values of the organization.
 Walla Walla University played a significant role in these facets of my life and career, providing me with an excellent foundation, both academic and personal Christian growth, upon which to build my life.

 To Walla Walla University students I offer this: Keep Jesus at the center of your life, choose a life goal, and pursue it with passion.

-David Russell was named president and CEO of Adventist Medical Center in Portland, Ore., in August 2016.
+David Russell was president and CEO of Adventist Medical Center in Portland, Ore., when this article appeared in the